ServiceNow/sncicd-rollback-app/README.md

-# ServiceNow Rollback Installed Application
+# ServiceNow CI/CD GitHub Action for Rollback Installed Application

 Initiate a rollback of a specified application to a specified version if installation fails.